Softworks-Studio/.github/profile/README.md

-# Welcome to Softworks Studio 👋

-Softworks is a cutting-edge software development agency based in Egypt.
-We specialize in building innovative websites, applications, software, desktop apps, AI technologies, and open-source tools.
-Our mission is to deliver scalable solutions for businesses and developers alike.

----

 ## 🚀 What We Do:
 - 🌐 **Web Development**: Crafting modern, responsive websites with the latest technologies.
 - 💻 **Software & Desktop Apps**: Developing robust desktop applications tailored to your needs.